 Temporary Moratorium on Eviction Filings

 For tenants in federally backed housing, the CARES Act provides 120 days of eviction relief starting March 27, 2020.
-This means you will not be served an eviction notice until July 25, 2020.
+You will not be served an eviction notice until July 25, 2020.
 Also, the notice must give you at least 30 days to leave the property.

-During the 120-day evocation moratorium, your landlord is not permitted to impose any late fees, penalties, or any other charges for late payments.
+Your landlord is not permitted to impose any late fees during the 120-day evocation moratorium, y.
+This includes penalties or any other charges for late payments.
 Also, your landlord may not issue a notice to vacate until after the expiration of the Moratorium Period.
-That being said, this does not excuse you from paying your rent.
+That being said, you should still pay your rent if you’re able to.

 Also, the CARES Act provides the Departments of Housing and Urban Development (HUD) with an additional $17.4 billion in funding.